Docker Subscription Service Agreement

 4. License Limitations; Use Restrictions

 (a) Your license to use the Service is subject to certain general restrictions and limitations some of which may be determined by the type and category of Offering you have chosen.
 These limitations include but are not limited to quantity of data stored, age of data stored, pull rate (defined as the number of requests per hour to download data from Docker Hub), the number of image autobuilds or the number of collaborators on an account.

-(b) Under the terms of this license, you shall not, and shall not encourage any third party to: (i) modify, adapt, alter, translate, or create derivative works of the Service; (ii) reverse-engineer, decompile, disassemble, or attempt to derive the source code for the Service, in whole or in part, except to the extent that such activities are permitted under applicable law; (iii) distribute, license, sublicense, lease, rent, loan, or otherwise transfer the Service to any third party; (iv) remove, alter, or obscure in any way the proprietary rights notices (including copyright, patent, and trademark notices and symbols) of Docker or its suppliers contained on or within any copies of the Service; (v) use the Service for the purpose of creating a product or service competitive with the Service; (vi) remove, minimize, block or modify any notices of Docker or its suppliers in the Service; (vii) use the Service on virtual machines; or (viii) use the Service other than as described in the documentation provided therewith, or for any unlawful purpose.
+(b) Under the terms of this license, you shall not, and shall not encourage any third party to: (i) modify, adapt, alter, translate, or create derivative works of the Service; (ii) reverse-engineer, decompile, disassemble, or attempt to derive the source code for the Service, in whole or in part, except to the extent that such activities are permitted under applicable law; (iii) distribute, license, sublicense, lease, rent, loan, or otherwise transfer the Service to any third party; (iv) remove, alter, or obscure in any way the proprietary rights notices (including copyright, patent, and trademark notices and symbols) of Docker or its suppliers contained on or within any copies of the Service; (v) use the Service for the purpose of creating a product or service competitive with the Service; (vi) remove, minimize, block or modify any notices of Docker or its suppliers in the Service; (vii) use the Service on virtual machines without a license to Docker business for such use; or (viii) use the Service other than as described in the documentation provided therewith, or for any unlawful purpose.

 (c) The license limitations associated with the Service and any given Offering therein may be updated from time to time upon prior notice from Docker.
 Docker will notify you of any such change by updating the Pricing Page with such change to be effective 30 days from the date the Pricing Page is updated or as otherwise provided for herein.